 Scuba diving courses

 Many people think of dive training as a daunting process and often have preconceived notions about what it really entails.
 It’s common for people to think that scuba diving courses involve being in very deep water from the start.
 Thanks to the legacy of jaws, many people are initially apprehensive about marine life.
 But these notions are not even close to the reality of dive training.
-Learning scuba diving is an incremental process starting at very shallow depths.
-The only marine life that may injure, would only do so in self-defence as a last resort (i.e. you cornered a moray eel in its hidey hole).
+Learning scuba diving is an incremental process starting at very shallow depths, and most marine life injuries happen as a result of self-defence as a last resort (i.e. you cornered a moray eel in its hidey hole).

 Open water diver

 An open water course involves theory sessions, time in a pool, and then 4 or 5 open water dives.
-Pool training with thetechnicaldiver doesn’t start with skills, the focus is on the most important part of diving, buoyancy.
+Pool training with The Technical Diver doesn’t start with skills, the focus is on feeling comfortable breathing underwater, and thinking about buoyancy from the very beginning.

-Time is spent on correct weighting, and getting your equipment configured so it’s easy to remain horizontal.
+Time is spent on correct weighting and configuring equipment so that remaining horizontal feels natural and easy.
 Time is also spent on different propulsion methods, i.e. how you kick.

 Your first dives in the ocean are very shallow.
 By this stage you will have already become comfortable with being underwater in the pool.